rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/AZ-800T00 Errata All Modules.md

 ## Module 05: Implementing and configuring virtualization in Windows Server

 ### Exercise 1: Creating and configuring VMs
-Task 4: Manage Virtual Machines using Windows Admin Center Steps 1 - 3: The WAC is already installed on SEA-ADM1 you can skip to step 4
+Task 4: Manage Virtual Machines using Windows Admin Center <br>
+Steps 1 - 3: The WAC is already installed on SEA-ADM1 you can skip to step 4 <br>

 ## Module 06 – Deploying and configuring Windows Server on Azure VMs